Home Storage Solution 101

 2. Install Adjustable Shelving

 In a small pantry, maximizing vertical space is key.
-Adjustable shelves allow you to create different levels for various items, making it easier to store larger items on the bottom and smaller ones at the top.
+Adjustable shelving allows you to create different levels for various items, making it easier to store larger items on the bottom and smaller ones at the top.
 This flexibility ensures that you can adjust the shelf height as your storage needs change.

 3. Use Over‑the‑Door Storage